mabr3112/ProtFlow/docs/source/tutorials/binder_design.rst

    ligandmpnn.run(poses=poses, prefix=f"cycle_{cycle}_mpnn", nseq=30, model_type="soluble_mpnn", options=mpnn_opts, return_seq_threaded_pdbs_as_pose=True)

 For each diffused backbone, we generated 5 sequences with LigandMPNN and relaxed each one 3 times.
-After relaxing our poses, we filtered for the best structure of each diffused pose according to a combination of Surface Aggregation Propensity, total score, interaction energy between binder and receptor and shape complementarity.
+After relaxing our poses, we filtered for the best structure of each diffused pose according to a combination of Surface Aggregation Propensity, total score an interaction energy between binder and receptor.
 Now that we have energy-optimized backbones, we again create sequences using LigandMPNN.
 This combination of LigandMPNN-Rosetta-LigandMPNN improves the quality of the generated sequences for a given backbone.
 Next, we need to evaluate if our sequences fold into the design models.
 For this, we are going to use ESMFold because it offers faster inference time compared to ColabFold.
 Since ESMFold can only predict monomers, we have to remove the receptor first.
 The custom ProtFlow class ChainRemover is suited for this task.
 Since we are only interested in